joinpursuit/Pursuit-Core-Web/html_css_dom/the_internet/README.md

 A `server` is a computer, listening for requests, and sending back responses.
 This response information can be many things, but is usually something like:

-- files like photos, html, or videos
+- files: photos, js, css, html, or videos
 - data from a database

 A `client` is a computer that asks the server for information.
 A client can be one of many things - a laptop, a phone, a web browser, a program on your computer, a `node` script.